Cysharp/MagicOnion/README.md

 }
 ```

-Open `http://localhost:5432`, you can see swagger view.
+Open `http://localhost:5432`, and you can see the swagger view.

 ![image](https://cloud.githubusercontent.com/assets/46207/21295663/6a9d3e28-c59d-11e6-8081-18d14e359567.png)